top of page

 A Pastoral Response to Wellspring Church Teaching on Shunning

-This page offers a pastoral response to a sermon entitled "Breaking Covenant", preached in multiple locations and on several occasions, by Christopher Otis, Elder-Pastor of Wellspring Church in Bridgeville, Washington, Pennsylvania.
+This page offers a pastoral response to a 2019 sermon entitled "Covenant Breakers", preached in multiple locations and on several occasions, by Christopher Otis, Elder-Pastor of Wellspring Church in Bridgeville, Washington, Pennsylvania.
 In this message, he lays out a framework for disfellowshipping and shunning former members, including family members, and calls current members to withdraw fellowship from those who leave.
-This sermon is analyzed here for the sake of theological critique, pastoral commentary, and public concern.
+The recording for this sermon is available here.

 This sermon stands in sharp contrast to the repeated claims made by Wellspring leadership and its influential members that they do not practice shunning, and that any suggestion otherwise is a misunderstanding.
 The content of this sermon directly contradicts those assurances, not only acknowledging the practice but prescribing it as a faithful response.